Dre Campbell Farm

 20. Chives

 Easy to grow in pots, chive flowers provide nectar for leafcutter bees, honey bees, bumblebees, and mason bees.
-Moreover, they are fast-growing, and their pretty purple flowers are edible.
+Moreover, they are fast-growing and have pretty purple flowers that are edible.

 Order the chive seeds online.